Last Updated: May 10, 2026

 This drug has fifty-three patent family members in twenty-seven countries.

 The generic ingredient in TONMYA is cyclobenzaprine hydrochloride.
 There are sixteen drug master file entries for this compound.
-Sixty-one suppliers are listed for this compound.
+Fifty-nine suppliers are listed for this compound.
 Additional details are available on the cyclobenzaprine hydrochloride profile page.

 AI Deep Research